Montgomery College: East County Education Center

 The East County Education Center is a 55,000 square foot facility located in the eastern suburbs of Silver Spring.
 Acquired by the college in 2022, the East County Education Center opened in April 2024 to expand and improve access to college services for residents in the eastern areas of Montgomery County.
 Several industry certification preparation courses, in addition to credit and noncredit courses are offered at this location.

 Libraries

 The Montgomery College Libraries system has a location at each campus and the East County Education Center.

 Organization and administration

 The Montgomery College Foundation is a 501(c)(3) (tax-exempt) charitable organization governed by business, alumni and community members.
-The foundation, with assets of $126,554,999, according to the 2017 IRS 990 form, also helps fund the college, placing it among the top five community colleges in the nation in private funding.
+The foundation, with assets of $112,783,343, according to the 20257 IRS 990 form, also helps fund the college.

-Montgomery College's fiscal year 2019 tax-supported operating budget was $262 million, with funding from Montgomery County, the state of Maryland, and student tuition and fees.
+Montgomery College's fiscal year 2025 tax-supported operating budget was $283 million, with funding from Montgomery County, the state of Maryland, and student tuition and fees.